mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ![Translation workspace](../../assets/images/pontoon/ui/workspace_standard.png "Screenshot of the standard editor in the translation workspace")

 It’s possible to navigate sequentially through the strings by clicking the `PREVIOUS` or `NEXT` buttons located at the top of the workspace, or by using keyboard shortcuts (`ALT` + arrow down or up).
-The `COPY LINK` button copies in the clipboard a link to the current string.
+A link to the current string can be copied to the clipboard using the `COPY LINK` button.

 Above the editor, the user can view the source string, any comments present in the resource regarding the string, and the resource path where the string is located.
 In the same area, the `REQUEST CONTEXT or REPORT ISSUE` button can be used to request more information about the current string: it will focus the [COMMENTS section](##source-string-comments), and mention the project manager for the project.